Disentangling the structure of ecological bipartite networks from observation processes: Introduction

 Several studies have started to include missing data within SBM, but often in cases where the missing interactions are properly labelled.

 Estimation of the unipartite stochastic block model (SBM) with missing data has been studied for the binary case by \cite{tabouy_variational_2019}, adapting a variational expectation maximization algorithm, and for the weighted case by \cite{Aicher_2014} using a Bayesian approach.
 Contrary to our study, both have access to where the data is missing.
 A few recent studies in ecology also aimed to estimate missing interactions. \cite{terry_finding_2020} provide and compare different methods of estimation and imputation of missing interactions.
 To estimate the number of missing interactions, \cite{terry_finding_2020} and \cite{macgregor_estimating_2017} use the Chao estimator \citep{chao_coverage-based_2012}, which will be compared to our method.
-Our model differs from the degree-corrected LBM \citep{zhao_variational_2022}, which do not take into account the possibility of missing an interaction. \cite{tabouy_variational_2019} also demonstrated how the inference of the Stochastic Block Model is jeopardized by the observation process.
+More recently, \cite{papadogeorgou_covariate-informed_2023} have developed a model which is fitted from the observation of several networks of interactions between birds and seeds where the involved species are redundant and where additional information on species such as traits and phylogeny is available.
+Their model is focused on the prediction of potential interactions and not on unraveling a block structure contrary to our model which only requires the observation of a single weighted network of interactions with no additional information.
+Our model differs from the degree-corrected SBM (DCSBM) \citep{karrerStochasticBlockmodelsCommunity2011} and its bipartite counterpart \citep{zhao_variational_2022}, which build their clusters according a Poisson likelihood, but do not take into account the possibility of missing an interaction. \cite{tabouy_variational_2019} also demonstrated how the inference of the Stochastic Block Model is jeopardized by the observation process.